BS Nursing

 • Nursing Research 1 with Research Statistics

-• Care of Clients with Problems in Oxygenation, Fluid & Electrolytes, Infectious, Inflammatory, immunologic, Cellular Aberrations (Acute or Chronic)
+• Care of Clients with Problems in Oxygenation, Fluid and Electrolytes, Infectious, Inflammatory,

 4TH Year

-• Nursing Care of Clients with Life-Threatening Conditions, Acutely III/Multi-Organ Problems, High
+• Nursing care of Clients with life threatening Conditions, Acutely Ill/ Multi-Organ problems, High

 • Nursing Leadership & Management